-Blinkist made a big splash on the corporate scene a few years ago by condensing popular nonfiction and business books into 15-minute blink summaries.
-It enabled busy professionals to extract the key value out of dozens of useful and inspiring titles.
-Blinkist isn’t free of issues though, for starters, pricing is inflexible.
-Although there’s a discounted yearly plan, users who want more flexibility will have to shell out nearly $10 monthly.
+Blinklist made a big splash on the corporate scene a few years ago by condensing popular nonfiction and business books into 15-minute summaries.
+It enabled busy professionals to extract key value out of dozens of useful and inspiring titles.
+Blinkist isn’t free of issues though.
+For starters, pricing is inflexible and though there’s a discounted yearly plan, users who want more flexibility will have to shell out nearly $10 monthly.
 This is why users are looking for Blinklist alternatives.

-Moreover, some Blinkist topics like History and Psychology have a relatively limited number of summaries available.
-We’re bringing you a curated list of the top 7 Blinkist alternatives.
+Moreover, some topics like history and psychology have a relatively limited number of summaries to read.
+We’re bringing you a curated list of top Blinkist alternatives.
 These apps were developed using the tried and tested formula Blinkist took but with some additional features like more niches, adding multimedia components, enhancing accessibility, and more.
-Read on to find out!

 Perhaps 15-minute reads are too condensed for you.
-This is the idea Joosr was working with as it’s taken the Blinkist formula and extended it (literally) by 25 percent—All book summaries in Joosr’s library are 20-minute reads.
+This is the idea Joosr went with taking the Blinkist formula and extended it (literally) by 25 percent.
+All book summaries in Joosr’s library are 20-minute reads.
 That extra five minutes can be important when trying to get a handle on more complex titles like Ha-Joon Chang’s Economics.
-Joosr has a much smaller book selection than Blinkist, with just over 250 book summaries.
-However, in our opinion, they’re generally better structured and, as mentioned that extra content gives you the space to understand a book instead of just making a passing acquaintance with it.
+Joosr has a much smaller book selection than Blinkist with just over 250 titles.
+However, in our opinion, they’re generally better structured and that extra time and content gives you the space to understand a book instead of just making a passing reference with it.

 Joosr isn’t entirely without its drawbacks, though.
-While the summaries are more detailed, the app’s text-to-speech capabilities leave a lot to be desired: Joosr audiobooks just aren’t enjoyable because of the virtual narrator’s robotic cadence.
-Joosr has a couple of pricing options: Premium offers unlimited access to Joosr’s ebooks at $5.99 a month.
-Stepping that up to the $6.99 a month Prime plan gives you access to unlimited audiobooks as well.
-You might want to check out Joosr’s free trial here.
+While the summaries are more detailed, the app’s text-to-speech capabilities leave a lot to be desired.
+Joosr audiobooks just aren’t enjoyable because of the virtual narrator’s robotic accent and tone.
+The Premium plan offers unlimited access to Joosr’s ebooks at $5.99 a month.
+Prime plan at $6.99 gives you access to unlimited audiobooks as well.
+There is a free trial available.

-GetAbstract is laser-focused on business-oriented publications.
-Unlike the other solutions on this list, you’ll not find a wide range of topics.
-However, getAbsract goes deep, with over 20,000 offerings across over 350 categories, from leadership to corporate culture, that specifically pertains to business.
-GetAbstract’s summaries are 10 minutes long.
-While this is enough for generalized self-help books, we can’t help but wonder how much value GetAbstract provides when covering complex topics like artificial intelligence.
-GetAbstract isn’t cheap: There’s a Starter plan for around $90, which gets you to access to a smaller selection of 5000 titles.
-Full access to the complete GetAbstract collection will cost you $250 per year.
+While this is enough for generalized self-help books, we can’t help but wonder how much value getAbstract provides when covering complex topics like artificial intelligence.
+There’s a Starter plan at $90 which gets you to access to a smaller selection of 5000 titles.
+Full access will cost you $250 per year.